-The duties of coordinator are very important in the programme.
-Coordination is relevant in adult education programmes to ensure that all activities are carried out according to specification and for meeting the standards for which the programmes have been set up.
+The duties of the coordinator are very important in the programme.
+Coordination is relevant in adult education programmes to ensure that all activities are carried out according to specifications and to meet the standards for which the programmes have been set up.

 The accomplishment of the desired goals should be cardinal to an adult educator.
-The success of any adult education programme hinge extensively on the extent to which qualified and dedicated personnel are available, funding, coordination and supervision of instructional programmes.
+The success of any adult education programme hinges extensively on the extent to which qualified and dedicated personnel are available, funding, coordination, and supervision of instructional programmes.

-The programme supervisor should see himself as partner in progress rather than a boss.
-All the programme of activities should be properly supervised and coordinated to facilitate the achievement of the goals og the programme.
+The programme supervisor should see himself as a partner in progress rather than a boss.
+All the programme of activities should be properly supervised and coordinated to facilitate the achievement of the goals of the programme.